aarongilly/aarongilly.github.io/_gillespedia/idef0.md

 mathjax: true
 ---

-# IDEF0 - Functional Modeling

 The first IDEF (**I**ntegrated **DEF**inition) method deals with representing interrelated functions within an enterprise.
 They are an incredibly useful tool in situations ranging from Systems Engineering Analyses and Business Process Improvement efforts, down to more modest efforts such as "clarifying thought".
 Of all the IDEF methods, IDEF0 creates the most immediately-parsable results.
 A complete IDEF0 Functional system model looks like a series of basic flow charts, consisting (only) of numbered & labeled boxes with numbered & labeled lines between them.
 Each box represents a function.
 Each arrow may represent an input to that function, something to control the function, an output of the function, or a mechanism which must be in place for the function to work.
-Together the group of `Input`, `Control`, `Output`, and `Mechanism` lines are referred to as `ICOM Lines`.
+Together the group of <span style="color: orange">Input</span>, <span style="color: orange">Control</span>, <span style="color: orange">Output</span>, and <span style="color: orange">Mechanism</span> lines are referred to as <span style="color: red">ICOM Lines</span>.
 Usually, but not always, the ICOM lines refer to physical (or digital) objects, sometimes with a specific state.

 ## ICOM Definitions